israman30/Israel-Portfolio/README.md

 # NewsApp
 Check the latest news with the news app :newspaper:

-> Experience the latest news stories through My New News.
-Simply tap on a story to access and read the full news article.
-Stay effortlessly updated with the latest breaking news in a convenient way.
+> Stay informed with *My New News*, where you can easily access the latest news stories.
+Just tap on any headline to dive into the full article, ensuring you're always up to date with breaking news in the most convenient way possible.

 <p align="center">